aliou/www/_posts/2020-03-29-regexp-named-captures.md

 project_name = project_name.join('-')
 ```

-Because the project name could also have some `-` in it, I needed to re-joined it after extracting the pull request data.
+Because the project name could also have some `-` in it, I needed to rejoin it after extracting the pull request data.
 At first, for a prototype, this worked fine.
 But when this internal project transitioned to being an important part of my team's tooling, I started looking at a better and cleaner way to achieve the same result.

 Since we were already validating the format of the application name with a regular expression, I figured I'd use it to also retrieve the data using named captures.